 Bon Jovi's album "The Circle" album was released just before Christmas in 2009.

-Maybe I've come to take it for granted, but the huge fanbase who find their shows so good and outstanding on many occasions, says it all !
+Maybe I've come to take it for granted, but the huge and enduring fanbase who find Bon Jovi shows so outstanding on so many occasions, say it all !

 I was lucky enough to be able to see their "Lost Highway" show at Twickenham stadium in London on 28th June 2008, though I missed all of "The Circle" performances when they took over London's O2 arena for more than a week during the Summer 2010.